elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - This country is cursed.
-- {:.pr} This land yawns: a mouth of empty cries, having spat Cuba the hookworm.
+- {:.pr} This land yawns: a mouth of empty cries, coughing up Cuba the hookworm.

 - {:.sp} The Man Reciter.